freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment() Constructor

-This default constructor which starts with an empty filename and empty lists.
+This default constructor starts with an empty filename and empty collections.

 ```csharp
 public Experiment();